 - Melon

-If you’ve ever made plans to use those slow-ripening avocados for dinner, just to find mushy, bruised balls that night, you certainly know what produce disappointment feels like.
+If you’ve ever made plans to use those slow-ripening avocados for dinner only to find mushy, bruised balls that night, you certainly know what produce disappointment feels like.
 Fresh produce isn’t always cheap, so when it goes bad faster than you expected, it can be a burden on your grocery costs and throw a wrench in your meal plans.
 Storing your produce properly can go a long way in lengthening its life and saving you valuable time and money.